 Note that these profiles are taken from the most recent edition of the report, please review additional annual profiles below.

 Governance and Regulation

-Manitoba Education and Training has created a framework that allows for a virtual collegiate to operate in Manitoba.
-The formation of the virtual collegiate occurred as part of a three-year pilot collaboration among educational entities already recognized and operating distance education programs in the province.
+In 2014, Manitoba Education and Training created a framework that allowed for virtual collegiates to operate in Manitoba.
+The formation of the initial virtual collegiates occurred as part of three-year pilot collaborations with educational entities already recognized and operating distance education programs in the province.
 A signed Memorandum of Understanding (MOU) with the Province governs the collaboration.
-To date, the Manitoba First Nations Education Resource Centre (MFNERC) has signed an MOU with the Province and was granted a Manitoba school code for Wapaskwa Virtual Collegiate effective September 2014.
-Recently, InformNet Virtual Collegiate, which offers 9-12 online courses through two school divisions, signed an MOU and received a school code that took effect in September 2016.
+To date, the Manitoba First Nations Education Resource Centre (MFNERC) and the Pembina Trails and St. James-Assiniboia School Divisions have signed an MOU with the Province and have been granted Manitoba school codes for their virtual collegiates.
+Further, through the MOU, the virtual collegiates report on student enrollment and credit completion annually.